 1. A tablet with a keyboard replaces a heavier laptop.
 If your vision’s good enough, use your phone with a Bluetooth keyboard and avoid the tablet too.

-2. I also carry a simply because it fits in my pocket and I don’t worry about losing it as I do with my iPad (which I use for my presentations).
+2. I also carry a simply because it fits in my pocket and I don’t worry about losing it as I do with my (which I use for my presentations).

 3. user?
 Buy the more powerful USB‑C Adapter and cable.
 It’s faster than the little white block and makes it easy to charge everything.
 Plus, you only need to bring one.